World DesignPro Guide

 Phase 3: Culture, Society & History

 • Social Structure: Who holds power?
 Monarchy, oligarchy, theocracy, AI governance, meritocracy?
 What are the class systems?
-Who is oppressed, and who benefits?
+Who's oppressed, and who benefits?
+These aren't just worldbuilding details — they're conflict generators.
+Every unjust system in your world is a story waiting to happen

-• Values & Beliefs: What is morally taboo?
-What is considered prestigious?
-A society that values artistic achievement will produce very different conflicts than one that values military conquest
+• Values & Beliefs: What's morally taboo?
+What's considered prestigious?
+A society that values artistic achievement produces very different conflicts than one that values military conquest.
+Think about what your culture celebrates and what it punishes — that tells you more about it than any customs description

 • Religion & Mythology: How do people explain their origins and the unknown?
-Even secular societies have quasi-religious structures (cults of personality, ideological devotion).
-In Dune, the Bene Gesserit intentionally planted religious prophecies on planets to be exploited later
+Even secular societies have quasi-religious structures — cults of personality, ideological devotion.
+And here's a chilling example: in Dune, the Bene Gesserit intentionally planted religious prophecies on planets to be exploited later.
+That's religion as strategic infrastructure

-• History (The 2–3 Pivotal Events): You don't need 10,000 years of history.
-Identify 2–3 major historical events (wars, cataclysms, regime changes) that directly shape the current political landscape and your protagonist's world
+• History (The 2–3 Pivotal Events): You do not need 10,000 years of history.
+We cannot stress this enough.
+Identify 2–3 major events — wars, cataclysms, regime changes — that directly shape the current political landscape.
+If a historical event doesn't affect your protagonist's present, save it for the appendix

 • Daily Life: What do ordinary people eat, wear, celebrate?
 How do they communicate and travel?
-These mundane details create the texture of believability
+These mundane details are what make a world feel lived in rather than designed.
+A single detail about how they greet each other or prepare their food can do more for immersion than a page of political history

 Reference: Ursula K. Le Guin, "From Elfland to Poughkeepsie" (essay on the relationship between language and world-building).
 N.K.
 Jemisin, The Broken Earth Trilogy as a masterclass in culture-as-conflict.